Sokoke scops owl

-The Sokoke scops owl (Otus ireneae) is a highly localized species of scops owl found in lowland forests of Kenya and Tanzania.
+The Sokoke scops owl (Otus ireneae), also Morden's scops owl or Morden's owlet, is a highly localized species of scops owl found in lowland forests of Kenya and Tanzania.
 The greatest population of this species of owl is in the Cynometra-Manilkara forest, which is less than one-third of the Sokoke Forest.
 It is also found in the Afzelia-Cynometra forest.

 The Sokoke scops owl can grow to 6+1/2 in, and can weigh up to 2 oz, and is the smallest of the scops owls.
 It is insectivorous and coloring ranges from grey to rufous.

 Description

 Sokoke scops owl is a fairly plain scops owl with small spotted markings on the underside.
 They are found in a number of color morphs ranging from grey through brown to an orange-rufous.
 Their call consists of a repetitive "too-too-too-too-too" reminiscent of the calls of tinkerbirds.
 Males have a higher-pitched, louder and clearer call compared to females, which have a softer, muffled, low-pitched call.
 They are territorial and pairs may duet in response to intruding conspecifics.
 The calling intensity of spontaneously calling owls varies with the time of night and phase of the moon.